-Patrick Grigsby is adjunct studio faculty and the Graduate and Distance Education Coordinator in the School of Art + Art History.
+Patrick Grigsby is a lecturer in art education and the graduate information coordinator in the School of Art + Art History.

 Grigsby’s recent teaching activities present drawing as a means of producing evidence to inform meaning in our nowness.
 Directing lessons in drawing and printmaking, he encourages students to identify unexpected results from their own quantity of vigorous drawing and collecting.